yezyilomo/state-pool/README.md

 const userName = createGlobalState("Yezy");
 ```

 **Note:** This should be used outside of your component.
-It is mostly used by `store.setState` to create global state object.
+It is mostly used by `store.setState` to create a global state object.

 ### useGlobal hook
 `useGlobal` works just like `useState` hook but it accepts one required parameter which is the global state object and another optional parameter which is the configuration object(allowed configurations are `selector` & `patcher`).
 These configurations are used for specifying a way to select deeply nested state and update it.